Cat and Dog Surgery in Maurice, LA: Our Caring, Comprehensive Service

 The moment your pet awakens from anesthesia, we'll promptly call you to let you know how your loved one is doing and set a pick-up time.
 Before you bring your pet home, we'll make sure you have any prescriptions, including pain medicine or antibiotics, and that you know how to administer them.
-Never hesitate to call us if they have any questions or concerns about how your pet is recovering at home.
+Never hesitate to call us at (337) 385-2030 if you have any questions or concerns about how your pet is recovering at home.

-Things to keep in mind after you bring your pet home:
+Things to keep in mind after you bring your dog or cat home from surgery:

 We Use a Board-Certified Traveling Surgeon!